Crossings of the Houston & Texas Central, the Missouri - Kansas - Texas, the St. Louis Southwestern, and the International & Great Northern railroads

 Tribune that the W&NW extension would reach

 Cleburne within four months.
-Ross was named in honor of Lawrence Sullivan "Sul" Ross, a famous Texas Ranger in his earlier life.
-Ross had also served as a Confederate General.
-He settled in McLennan County during the post-war Reconstruction period, but whether he lived in the vicinity of his namesake community is undetermined.
-Ross would go on to become Governor of Texas in 1887 and President of the Agricultural and Mechanical College of Texas (now Texas A&M University) in 1891.
+Ross was named in honor of Lawrence Sullivan "Sul" Ross, a former well-known Texas Ranger.
+Ross settled in McLennan County during the post-war Reconstruction period, but whether he lived in the vicinity of his namesake community is undetermined.
+Ross was elected Governor of Texas in 1887 and was named President of the Agricultural and Mechanical College of Texas (now Texas A&M University) in 1891.
 The H&TC had attracted the attention of Charles Morgan, owner of a major Gulf of Mexico steamship line.
 Morgan had begun acquiring railroads to move goods through the ports servicing his steamships.
 To this end, he organized Morgan's Louisiana and Texas Railroad and Steamship Company and then proceeded to buy the H&TC in early 1877, naming his son-in-law, Charles Whitney, as President.
 Morgan's death in 1878 disrupted planning for the northwest extension and precipitated a time-consuming settlement of his massive estate.
 The dissolution and restructuring of Morgan's business empire eventually led to the H&TC being acquired by Southern Pacific (SP) in 1883.
-Left Bottom: To avoid further delay, H&TC President Charles Whitney elected to build the extension under a new charter, the Texas Central (TC) Railroad, filed on May 30, 1879 as reported a few days later by the Fort Worth Daily Democrat of June 6.
-Soon, TC construction trains were using the W&NW through Ross to move rails and other materials north.
-In October or November, 1879, the TC founded the eponymous town of Whitney.
-The Handbook of Texas asserts November 25, 1879 as the date town lots were sold at Whitney, a date backed by various newspaper accounts.
-However, the Handbook also claims that Whitney "...was established in 1876 when the Houston and Texas Central Railroad built a line through Hill County to Cleburne."
-This is simply untrue; there was never a rail line between Whitney and Cleburne (the Cleburne Tribune's prediction was entirely wrong.)
-The Handbook compounds its error by claiming Whitney was "established" in 1876; it wasn't founded until the TC tracks reached the area in the fall of 1879. |
+Left Bottom: While the estate was being settled, H&TC President Charles Whitney elected to build the northwest extension under a new charter, the Texas Central (TC) Railroad, filed on May 30, 1879 and reported a few days later by the Fort Worth Daily Democrat of June 6.
+The TC was backed by new investors including Hetty Green, the notorious "Witch of Wall Street."
+Soon, TC construction trains were using the W&NW through Ross to move rails and other materials north. |

 to Paris off the H&TC main line near Ennis.
 The